Prepare for Your Child's Sleep Study

 Inpatient sleep study

 You and your child should arrive by 4 p.m. on the scheduled day and go to admissions on the 1st floor of the Main building.
-You will then be assigned a room where equipment will be brought to your child's bedside, or your child may be brought to the Sleep Center Lab.
+You will then be assigned a room where equipment will be brought to your child's bedside, or your child may be brought to the Sleep Lab.

-- A bandage-like sensor that measures your child's oxygen will be placed on the toe or finger
+• A bandage-like sensor that measures your child's oxygen will be placed on the toe or finger.

-- Stick-on electrodes will be placed on your child's face and chest to measure eye movements, heart rate and muscle tone during sleep.
-A few additional electrodes are applied with a washable paste on your child's scalp to measure stages of sleep
+• Stick-on electrodes will be placed on your child's face and chest to measure eye movements, heart rate and muscle tone during sleep.
+A few additional electrodes are applied with a washable paste on your child's scalp to measure stages of sleep.

 The set-up process mentioned above is painless but does involve about an hour of cooperation on the part of your child.
 To best prepare your child, keep napping to a minimum on the day of the study.

-The sleep study will end between 6 a.m. and 7 a.m.
+The sleep study will end by 5:30 a.m.

 Medications